scottatchley/rocm-counter-daemon/README.md

 9. Exit the loop and write the counters to the pre-created file

 At the job end, the epilogue script will determine if there is a daemon running.
 If there is, it will send SIGUSR1.

+Currently, the daemon aggreagtes the counters into a single value and does not use the dreived counters in olcf\_derived\_metrics.yaml.